Lksfnd/HomeLibrary/README.md

 ## Database - ERM
 NN -> Not Null
 AI -> Auto Insert
+UN -> Unique
 PK, FK -> Primary and Foreighn Key

 Book {
     PK id: uint AI NN           ** The identifier for the book
-    title: text NN              ** The name of the book FK Author.id: uint NN       ** The ID of the author
+    title: text NN              ** The name of the book FK author: uint NN       ** The ID of the author
     description: string         ** The book description
-    isbn: string                ** The ISBN of the book
+    isbn: string UN             ** The ISBN of the book
     cover: string               ** A path to the cover of the book
-    release: date               ** Release date of the book
+    releasedate: date               ** Release date of the book
     uploadDate: date            ** Date when the book was added to the libary
     tags: string                ** List of tags assigned to the book
     pages: uint                 ** Number of pages
-    publisher:
+    FK publisher: uint       ** The publisher's id
 }

 Author {